Anthropology – Associate in Arts Degree for Transfer

 • 60 semester or 90 quarter CSU-transferable units.

-• the California State University-General Education-Breadth pattern (CSU GE-Breadth); or the Intersegmental General Education Transfer Curriculum (IGETC) pattern.
+• Completion of the California General Education Transfer Curriculum (Cal-GETC); or students with rights to former general education patterns can complete California State University-General Education-Breadth pattern (CSU GE-Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC-CSU) pattern.

-• earn a grade of C or better, or P if the course if graded on a P/NP basis, in all courses required for the major or area of emphasis.
+• All courses in the major must be completed with a grade of “C” or better, or P if the course is graded on a P/NP basis.

 Program Outcomes